japila-books/spark-sql-internals/docs/expressions/WindowExpression.md

 NOTE: Distinct window functions are not supported which is enforced at <<CheckAnalysis.md#WindowExpression-AggregateExpression-isDistinct, analysis>>.

-NOTE: An offset window function can only be evaluated in an ordered row-based window frame with a single offset which is enforced at <<CheckAnalysis.md#WindowExpression-OffsetWindowFunction, analysis>>.
+NOTE: An offset window function can only be evaluated in an ordered row-based window frame with a single offset which is enforced at [analysis](../CheckAnalysis.md#WindowExpression-OffsetWindowFunction).

 === [[catalyst-dsl]][[windowExpr]] Catalyst DSL -- `windowExpr` Operator